'A persective on Mythology, Evidence and Methapor as a tool for creativity'

 Eventually, giving up on the attachment to the physical sensations is one of the essential lessons of this practice.
 This legend is a reminder of how far one can go with detachment and it sounds quite cruel at first.
 But it also reveals a beautiful and simple truth about an alternative causality; priorities and their outcomes.

 Bodhidharma eventually broke his silence and returned to teach.
-His teachings traveled to Korea and Japan and his life's work has been documented through the progress of Zen in the east.
+His teachings travelled to Korea and Japan and his life's work has been documented through the progress of Zen in the east.
 His teachings and ideas brought about many interpretations and translations, which are still being practiced to this very day.

 There is historical evidence to the existence of this extraordinary character, but in this article I would like to put this aside and consider only the expression and development of the 'myth' of Bodhidharma.
 The evidence for the myth (which is different than the proof of the history) can be verified through the customs and non-verbal practice that have been carried from old times and into modern life.